 Being a man of considerable drive and ambition, Ben Davis could see further potential in the music business.
-Following a meeting with Henri Selmer in 1928, Ben established the Selmer Company in London, on the 1st floor of 126, Charing Cross Road.
-Ben's initiative was a success, and the first premises were soon outgrown by 1932, when the business was moved to 114-116, Charing Cross Rd.
+Following a meeting with Henri Selmer in Paris during1929, Ben established the Selmer Company in London, on the 1st floor of 106, Charing Cross Road, London WC2 , selling saxophones .
+Ben's initiative was a success, and the first premises were soon outgrown, and so he moved to larger premises in Moor Street, London W1.
+With further manufacturers' instruments being constantly added to the Selmer portfolio during the 1930s, a more prestigious retail outlet was necessary, and so in 1937, the business was moved back to WC2 at 114-116, Charing Cross Road.
 The company's greatest period of expansion was from 1934 to the start of World War Two in 1939.
 By the time of the outbreak of war, Selmer was the biggest company in the UK musical instrument industry.

 In 1972, John Cockrane retired, and it would appear that from then on, problems developed with Selmers.
 Around 1974, the company was purchased by Chicago Musical Instruments (CMI), as a base in the UK for their own operations - in particular Lowrey Organs.
 The development of amplification was allowed to dwindle and the Braintree factory was eventually closed.
 Selmer amps continued to be made for a while after in a much smaller unit on an industrial estate in the same area.
 Production finally came to a close in the early 1980's.